formidablejs/formidablejs.org/docs/hooks.md

 ## useUrlState

 The `useUrlState` hook allows you to add state to your url.
-This is useful when you want to share a specific state with someone else.
-For example, if you want to share a specific page with a friend, you can use the `useUrlState` hook to add the state of the page to the url.
+This is useful when you want to keep your SPA pages in sync with your backend.
+For example, if you have a search page, you may want to keep the search query in sync with your backend:

 ```py title="resources/frontend/pages/People/index.imba"